Game

 • You need 9-12 hours of sleep each night for energy to go, grow, and know. (recharge)

-• Be active many times, many ways, and many places each day. (move)
+• Be active many times, in many ways, and in many places throughout the day. (move)

 • This is fuel for your body and brain. (food)